 On an annual basis, or more frequently if triggering events occur, the Company compares the estimated fair value of its reporting units to the carrying value to determine if potential goodwill impairment exists.
 Our reporting units are consistent with our operating segments.
 See Note 19 - Segment Information of Notes to the Consolidated Financial Statements for further discussion of operating and reporting segments.
 If the fair value of a reporting unit is less than its carrying value, an impairment loss is recorded for the difference between the fair value of the reporting unit goodwill and its carrying value.
-The estimated fair value represents the amount at which a reporting unit, we used a discounted cash flows methodology, which requires on an arms-length basis.
+The estimated fair value represents the amount at which a reporting unit could be bought or sold in a current transaction between willing parties on an arms-length basis.
 In estimating the fair value of the reporting unit, we used a discounted cash flows methodology, which requires us to estimate future revenues, expenses, and capital expenditures and make assumptions about our weighted average cost of capital and perpetuity growth rate, among other variables.
 We test the aggregate estimated fair value of our reporting units by comparison to our total market capitalization, including both equity and debt capital.
 The fair value of GBA, HHI, PET, H&G, and GAC reporting units exceeded their carrying value by 152.1%, 93.2%, 38.6%, 352.3%, and 12.4%, respectively.